kvnang/frkennyang/src/posts/wyd23/index.md

   - Youth
   - Pilgrimage
   - WYD23
-excerpt: Youth Pilgrimage to World Youth Day 2023, Lisbon, Portugal.
-Meeting with the Pope.
-Seven World Tours.
-Father Kenny Ang.
-European Tour.
+excerpt: In this trip, we will attend World Youth Day 2023 in Lisbon, Portugal, and visit other major cities in Europe such as the Vatican, Rome, Fátima, Lourdes, and Paris.
+This trip is led by Father Kenny Ang and organized by Seven World Tours.
 lang: id
 ---